 4. Data Privacy and Regulatory Compliance

-Another important lesson from the Western Digital cyberattack is the need for strict data privacy protocols and regulatory compliance.
+Another important lesson from the Western Digital security breach is the need for strict data privacy protocols and regulatory compliance.
 In the aftermath of the breach, Western Digital faced scrutiny from regulatory bodies regarding its data protection practices.

 Conclusion